RuxiHE/RuxiHE/README.md

 # Hi, I'm Ruxi HE 👋

-🎓 I'm a Master's student in Data Science at ESSEC and CentraleSupélec
+🎓 I'm a Master's student in Data Science and Business Analytics at ESSEC and CentraleSupélec

 📍 Based in Paris | Open to an end-of-study internship in Data Science / Analytics